Source-Proof Franchise Lead Response

-The strongest franchise call path starts with a known local source, confirms the correct location or territory, captures the reason for follow up, and keeps price, availability, legal, compliance, and local exception decisions with approved staff.
+The strongest franchise call path starts with a known local source record, suppression result, opt-out status, contact window, and location or territory owner, then captures the reason for follow up and keeps price, availability, legal, compliance, and local exception decisions with approved staff.
+Use signup backlog follow up when verified local demand is arriving faster than locations can reach it.

 Start with the calls the business already earned, then estimate which ones can become appointments, jobs, consults, or useful follow ups.